With this degree you’ll gain the skills and knowledge to be a confident teacher in settings that range from pre-schools through to Year 6.

 OR

-Successful completion of a recognised TAFE Diploma program in a cognate or an appropriate area and;
+Successful completion of a recognised TAFE Diploma course in a cognate or an appropriate area and;

 Meets the VCE Maths and English requirement benchmarks.